tdyas/pyenv-python-build-standalone/README.md

 For example, install the latest Python 3.12 patchlevel and PBS release tag from PBS: `pyenv pbs-install 3.12`

+Or install a specific PBS release by running: `pyenv pbs-install 3.13.1 20241206`

 The name of the particular PBS version will be `pbs-PYTHON_VERSION-PBS_RELEASE_TAG`.
-You can then use that name with `pyenv global` to make it visible.
+You can then use that name with `pyenv global` to make it visible on the system.